redis/docs/content/integrate/redisvl/user-guide/json-v-hashes.md

 Both storage options offer a variety of features and tradeoffs.
 Below we will work through a dummy dataset to learn when and how to use both.

 ### Working with Hashes
 Hashes in Redis are simple collections of field-value pairs.
-Think of it like a mutable single-level dictionary contains multiple "rows":
+Think of it like a mutable single-level dictionary that contains multiple "rows":

 ```python